neuefische/web-exercises/sessions/backend-read/products/README.md

 - there is an overview page with all products and a details page for each of them;
 - the data is taken from `lib/products.js`.

-Your task is to refactor the app so that it fetches the data from a local MongoDB.
+Your task is to refactor the app so that it fetches the data from a remote MongoDB.

 ### Read Products from Database

-Use MongoDB Compass to create a database:
+Use MongoDB Atlas to create a database:

 - the database should be called `fish-shop`,
 - there should be one collection called `products`,
 - download and extract the [resources](README.md#resources) and
 - use the `products.json` file to import the data into your `products` collection.
+- Note: you can use MongoDB Atlas to import the data by clicking on the `Insert Document` button, changing to the view `{}` and copy-pasting the data from the `products.json` file.

 Create a schema for the `Product` model in the `db/models` folder.